 The merger was performed in preparation for The New University Hospital which will become one of the biggest hospitals in Denmark and among the biggest in Europe.
 The relocation of clinical and research departments will take place from 2014 to 2019 and The New University Hospital will be fully operational in 2020.

 Read more about The New University Hospital

-The Board of Directors at Aarhus University Hospital consists of Chief Executive Officer Ole Thomsen, Chief Medical Officer Claus Thomsen and Chief Nursing Officer Inge Pia Christensen.
+The Board of Directors at Aarhus University Hospital consists of Acting Chief Executive Officer Ole Thomsen, Chief Medical Officer Claus Thomsen and Chief Nursing Officer Inge Pia Christensen.